 By following these rules carefully, you’re unlikely to run into many problems with your sheepskin jacket.

 Although you can wear your sheepskin jacket in the rain and snow, it’s not advisable to allow it to get saturated with water (or any liquid, for that matter), so avoid heavy showers whenever possible.
 But, it's not the end of the world if it does get wet.

-However, if you find yourself in a situation where your coat becomes wet through, shake it thoroughly and blot with a clean and dry towel.
+If you find yourself in a situation where your coat becomes wet through, shake it thoroughly and blot with a clean and dry towel.
 You should then hang your jacket at room temperature to dry further, but not near a source of direct heat as this could damage it.

 In a similar vein, rubbing a wet sheepskin in an attempt to dry it isn’t advised as this can push the moisture further through the jacket.